 - First, pour the heavy cream into a small pot and place it on the stovetop.
 Sprinkle 1 + 1/2 teaspoons of the gelatine powder over the cream and leave it alone for a few seconds, then turn on low heat.

-- Add the sugar and the vanilla extract, and stir until the sugar and gelatin have completely dissolved, and the cream is heated for about 2 to 3 minutes.
-Do not bring to a boil.
+- Add 1/2 cup of sugar and the vanilla extract, and stir until the sugar and gelatin have completely dissolved, and the cream is heated for about 2 to 3 minutes.
+Do not bring it to a boil.
 Turn off the heat.

 - Next, take a knife and divide your block of cream cheese into 4 equal quarters.
-Add 3/4 of the cream cheese, (reserve the 1/4 of cream cheese for the 2nd layer) sour cream, and 1/4 teaspoon of pumpkin pie spice into the blender.
+Add 3/4 of the cream cheese, (reserve the 1/4 of cream cheese for the 2nd layer) and 3/4 cup of sour cream, and 1/4 teaspoon of pumpkin pie spice into the blender.
 And pour some of the hot cream mixtures into the blender.
 Cover with the lid and blend at low speed for about 30 seconds.

 - Pop open the top of the lid on the blender and slowly pour in the remaining hot cream mixture.
-Close the top, grab a kitchen towel, and hold down the top of the blender as you blend and gradually increase its speed to the highest, and puree the mixture for about 1 to 2 minutes.
+Close the top, grab a kitchen towel, and hold down the top of the blender as you blend gradually increase its speed to the highest, and puree the mixture for about 1 to 2 minutes.
 Stop the blending and use a spatula to scrape down the sides of the blender to blend the mixture evenly.
 Blend again for an additional minute.

 - Then remove the prepared crust from the freezer.
 Slowly pour the cream cheese mixture into the crust.
 Transfer the cheesecake pan back into the freezer, while you make the pumpkin layer.

 Make the Pumpkin Layer:

 - In the same small pot (and no need to rinse) pour in the milk, and sprinkle over the milk with 1 + 1/2 teaspoons of unflavored gelatin powder.
 Turn on low heat.
-Add in the sugar and pumpkin spice.
-Stir until the gelatin and sugar are completely dissolved.
-Turn off the heat.
+Add in 3 tablespoons of sugar, and 1/2 teaspoon of pumpkin spice.
+Stir until the gelatin and sugar are completely dissolved and it is heated through.
+Then turn off the heat.